Sakigake!! Otokojuku

 Sakigake!!
 Otokojuku (魁!!男塾), also known as simply Otokojuku, is a Japanese manga series written and illustrated by Akira Miyashita.
 It was originally serialized in Shueisha's Weekly Shōnen Jump from 1985 to 1991.
 It is staged in an all-boys school that teaches how to be true men.
 The students are trained to "revive the Spirit of Japan" and mainly engage in events where they will polish their manhood and push through with their guts.

 Plot

 The principal of the private school, Heihachi Edajima, was a war hero during World War II.
 He trained his students to play an active role in politics, economics and industries in Japan and all over the world, though the way of training is highly anachronistic.

 The martial arts depicted in this series are also highly choreographed using various forms of martial arts.

 Story

 Early Gag Manga Arc

-The strongest of the Otokojuku first years, Momotaro Tsurugi, while enduring and overcoming the strict training of the malicious instructors and the second years, resolves the problems of the other first years with wisdom, kindness, and a manly spirit.
+The strongest of the Otokojuku first years, Momotaro Tsurugi, while enduring the strict training of the instructors and the second years, resolves the problems of the other first years with wisdom, kindness, and a manly spirit.